 We went on a packed bus for 2 hours until our first stop at a restaurant and the worst breakfast I've ever had.
 The bread was hard and I'm sure the egg had been fried last night.
-After, we carried on to a Chinan Cocha which is 29 meters deep-
+After, we carried on to Chinan Cocha which is 29 meters deep-

-We got to the starting point of the hike and it was going to be 1 hour on open, wide trail, slightly inclined, then 2 hours on narrow switchback fairly inclined trail.
+We got to the starting point of the hike and it was going to be 1 hour on an open, wide trail, slightly inclined, then 2 hours on a narrow switchback fairly inclined trail.
 Well, the altitude nearly killed me.
 I could take about 50 steps then I had to stop for a rest.
 It was not fun.
 Finally, with about 45 minutes left, and pretty much straight up, Richard and I decided to walk down.
 That is the last hiking for me FOR A LONG TIME!
 Have I mentioned before that I HATE HIKING??

 We hiked further than the river-

 Our guide said he'd be following the last group member - Me! so every time I stopped, he stopped right behind me.
 Click went his walking sticks on the rocks.
 It reminded me of Stephanie click clicking as she flosses her teeth for 15 minutes every night.
 It drove me crazy!
 Finally I told him that he didn't have to stay with me, I was probably going to turn back and that he could carry on.
 He was gone in a flash!

 This pretty flowering plant grew low to the ground-